IntersectAustralia/hcsvlab-docs/Galaxy.md

     cd ~
     vi .bashrc

-        // Paste the following line into the file: export DISPLAY=:1
+Paste the following line into the file:

+    export DISPLAY=:1

+Then reload your bashrc

     source ~/.bashrc

 **Install HCSvLab Galaxy customisations and tool wrappers**